Carnival flyer

 In Melencolia I, an engraving by Albrecht Durer (1514), an emaciated, sleeping dog lays near a seated angel or winged genius of artistic inspiration.
 At that time, the guardian spirit of inspiration for an artist was called a genius.
 But this guardian angel, or genius, with her head resting on her hand, is bereft of inspiration.
 In my piece, the winged genius is notably absent.

 The Lion for Real, a poem by Allen Ginsberg (1958), depicts a starving lion stalking a poet, intending to eat him.
-The lion represents god or divine inspiration — his muse, his winged genius.
+The lion may represent god or divine inspiration — his muse, his winged genius.
 Ginsberg's poet frantically avoids being consumed by its fearsome power, but ultimately waits for it to return to eat him.

 The Corner of Your Eye is a contemporary outdoor art space.